owuordickson/ant-colony-gp/README.md

 [![Build Status](https://travis-ci.org/owuordickson/ant-colony-gp.svg?branch=update)](https://travis-ci.org/owuordickson/ant-colony-gp)

 ## ACO-GRAANK
 A Python implementation of the <em><strong>ACO</strong>-GRAANK</em> algorithm.
 The algorithm utilizes a pheromone-based (or probabilistic) strategy to optimize the <em>GRAANK</em> algorithm.
 The algorithm converges as the pheromone matrix values approach saturation.
-We have optimized the implementation of the algorithm by: (1) using Numpy functions for operations that are time consuming, (2) allowed parallel multi-processing through <em>mpi4py</em> and (3) allowed secondary storage of large data in order to free CPU memory during processing through <em>Parallel HDF5 and Parallel h5py</em>.
+We have optimized the implementation of the algorithm by: (1) using Numpy functions for operations that are time consuming, (2) allowed parallel multi-processing through <em><strong>mpi4py</strong></em> and (3) allowed secondary storage of large data in order to free CPU memory during processing through <em><strong>Parallel HDF5 and Parallel h5py</strong></em>.
 <!-- Research paper published at -- link<br> -->

 ### Requirements: